Practical Guidance for CTA/FinCEN Compliance

 1. Are you a reporting company?
 If you think of yourself as a “small business” you are probably a reporting company required to register with FinCEN.
 There are a hodgepodge of exceptions, but if you don’t qualify for an exception you are obligated to register with FinCEN.
 Here is a summary of the main exceptions:

 a.
 Not formed by state law filing?
-Are you an unregistered company like a common law general partnership?
+Are you an unregistered company like an unincorporated sole proprietorship or a common law general partnership?

 i.
 If your entity was not created by registration with the secretary of state, tribe, or other jurisdictional filing, you not a reporting company.